tongkiankiat/tp/docs/DeveloperGuide.md

 The FSM logic is transparent to Main and Parser, as such new steps or states can be added to multistep commands without changing
 Parser or main.

-The class diagram for the multistep command `SolveCommand` is as follows:
+The class diagram for the example multistep command `SolveCommand`:
 ![](diagrams/class/CommandHandling.png)

 ### Data